-The Company expects to contribute \$2.3 million to its pension plans in fiscal 2019.
-The Company made contributions of \$19.3 million and \$27.3 million to its pension plans in fiscal 2018 and 2017, respectively.
+The Company expects to contribute \$0.5 million to its pension plans in fiscal 2020, which represents discretionary funding.
+The Company made contributions of \$7.3 million and \$19.3 million to its pension plans in fiscal 2019 and 2018, respectively.